 Generally, there are several ways to categorize your toe fractures, as follows:

-- Avulsion fracture – An avulsion is where a small piece of bone attached to a tendon or ligament gets pulled away from the main part of the bone.
+An avulsion fracture is where a small piece of bone attached to a tendon or ligament gets pulled away from the main part of the bone.
 Ligaments hold your bones, joints, and organs in place while tendons connect muscles and bones.
 In an avulsion fracture, your bone moves one way, and your tendon or ligament moves in the opposite direction with a broken chunk of bone in tow.

 In addition to the different types of toe fractures that are associated with this condition, displaced and non-displaced fractures differ in the breakage of the bone.
 Whereas in non-displaced fractures the bone does not always crack all the way through, displaced fractures are out of alignment.
 When the bones are out of alignment, surgery is often required to repair the broken toe.